tbckr/sgpt/docs/usage/openrouter.md

 Browse the complete list of available models on the [OpenRouter models page](https://openrouter.ai/models).

-> [!TIP]
-> Under [Integrations](https://openrouter.ai/settings/integrations) in your OpenRouter account, you can link your
-> existing OpenAI API key.
-This allows you to use any remaining OpenAI credits when accessing OpenAI models through
+**Tip:** Under [Integrations](https://openrouter.ai/settings/integrations) in your OpenRouter account, you can link your existing OpenAI API key.
+This allows you to use any remaining OpenAI credits when accessing OpenAI models through OpenRouter.
-> OpenRouter.